rails/rails/guides/source/getting_started.md

 `POST` request to that route.
 This is associated with the `create` action of the current controller, the `ArticlesController`.

-With the form and its associated route defined, you will be able to fill in the form and then click the submit button to begin the process of creating a new article, so go ahead and do that (make sure to **reload the page** first to apply changes).
-When you submit the form, you should see a familiar error:
+Make sure to reload the page to apply the changes.
+With the form and its associated route defined, you will be able to fill in the form and then click the submit button to begin the process of creating a new article, so go ahead and do that.
+When you submit the form, you should see a familiar
+error:

 ![Unknown action create for ArticlesController] (images/getting_started/unknown_action_create_for_articles.png)